pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/feature-plan-next-horizon.md

    - Run `pytest` to verify tests pass with inline mode.

-## 1. Operationalize YouTube ingest & queue reliability
+### 1.a Operationalize YouTube ingest & queue reliability
 - **Queue flow validation (blocker)**: Build an integration test that instantiates `QueueProducer` with a stub transport, enqueues an `ingest_youtube` job via `start_ingest_youtube_job`, and then hands the serialized message to `workers.consumer.handle_queue_message` to assert the document receives metadata + `raw_text`.
 This proves enqueue → consume works without hitting Cloudflare (`tests/test_youtube_ingest.py` is the place to extend).
 CI must run it with inline mode enabled.
 - **Retry/backoff + DLQ (blocker)**: Add `attempt_count`/`next_attempt_at` columns to `jobs`, teach the worker to re-enqueue up to `settings.max_job_retries`, and have final failures call `QueueProducer.send_to_dlq` with structured metadata.
 Write a regression test that forces `process_ingest_youtube_job` to raise, then asserts retries, timestamps, and DLQ placement are recorded.
 - **Actionable logging & docs (blocker)**: When `enqueue_job_with_guard` or `CloudflareQueueAPI.send` fails, emit logs that explain how to fix bindings/secrets and link directly to `docs/DEPLOYMENT.md` (include the exact Wrangler commands).
 In the same doc, add the missing `wrangler secret put CLOUDFLARE_ACCOUNT_ID|CLOUDFLARE_API_TOKEN|CF_QUEUE_NAME|CF_QUEUE_DLQ` steps plus a reminder to set `USE_INLINE_QUEUE=false` in production.
 - **Deterministic ingest tests (blocker)**: Add a fast path in `tests/test_youtube_ingest.py` that mocks `build_youtube_service_for_user`, `fetch_video_metadata`, and `fetch_captions_text` so we always assert `raw_text`, transcript metadata, and job output shape without needing real OAuth tokens.
 Keep the “real API” test opt-in for manual smoke tests.
 - **Inline vs Cloudflare guardrails (blocker)**: Extend `test_config_queue.py` to cover the case where `QueueProducer` is built with missing DLQ bindings to ensure we never try to use half-configured Cloudflare clients; surface a warning in `api/utils.enqueue_job_with_guard` whenever we silently fall back to inline mode so operators know they still need to run `python workers/consumer.py --inline`.

-## 2. Drive source-of-truth loop
+### 1.b Drive source-of-truth loop
 - **Document ↔ Google Doc mapping**: Extend `documents` metadata to track the Drive file ID + revision so we can treat a Google Doc as the canonical store.
 Add an ingestion step (queue job) that fetches the doc body via Drive/Docs API, normalizes it into `raw_text`, and updates `document_versions`.
 - **Editing + publish pipeline**: When the editor (or future AI agent) edits a document, send those diffs back to the Drive file via the Docs batchUpdate API, then mark a “ready for publish” version row so exports can pick it up.
 Store edit provenance in `document_versions` for auditing.
 - **Drive change detection**: Add a worker/cron that polls Drive change IDs for linked docs, enqueues a lightweight “doc sync” job, and annotates the corresponding document/version when an external edit happens.
 This keeps the queue busy even if no YouTube ingest is running.
 - **Docs-as-output**: When export jobs target Drive, reuse the same file ID to update specific ranges (e.g., marketing brief, image slots) instead of creating a new file.
 This keeps the Drive doc authoritative while the API orchestrates ingestion, generation, and publishing.

-(Keep the existing Sections 3–6 as-is; they still follow once Sections 1–2 land.)
+(Keep the existing Sections 2–6 as-is; they follow once Section 1 subsections land.)

 Let me know if you’d like any tweaks to the wording or additional milestones before I start editing the file.